0adiy/impbot/config.js.md

 | :----- | :------------------- |
 | `name` | ID of the super user |

-- `superUsersArray` is automatically generated from the super user IDs.

 ### 🏠 Guilds (Servers)

 | Key    | Description |